Jocadbz/power-mode/README.md

 ### Installation

-If you are isong Arch Linux, power-mode is available on `jocadbz-arch-repo`, a pacman repository i made for my projects.
+If you are using Arch Linux, power-mode is available on `jocadbz-arch-repo`, a pacman repository i made for my projects.
 Instructions at <a href="https://jocadbz.github.io/arch-repo" target="_blank" rel="noopener noreferrer">my site</a>.

 Just grab the file on the releases section and copy it to `/usr/bin`.